FAQ

 My GP has referred me, what happens next?

-We will look at the referral and allocate one or two members of the team to assess you.
+We will look at the referral and allocate two members of the team to assess you and invite you to one of our assessment clinics.

-We will then send you an appointment letter, as well as some information to complete.
+We will then send you an appointment letter, as well as some questionnaires to complete.

 We arrange assessments as soon as we can, so you will hear from us shortly after we receive the referral.